 To help myself get a sense of direction in moving forward, I enrolled in Marie Forleo’s 2014 B-School, turning my attention away from my company’s domain holdings and web publications.
-I decided to concentrate on learning the art of storytelling, writing a book on 21st century financing alternatives for creative businesses, and continuing education on business and technology topics of interest.
+I decided to concentrate on learning the art of storytelling, writing a book on 21st-century financing alternatives for creative businesses, and continuing my education on business and technology topics of interest.